Stakeholders seek support for renewable energy sector

 “Now that we are embracing renewable energy, we should embrace it to add more value.
 With it, we will have a reliable source of power and power supply will become efficient”, he added.

-Prof. Onuoha pointed out that the sector the renewable energy and energy efficiency sector has so much potential for women empowerment, youth development and national growth.
+Prof. Onuoha pointed out that the renewable energy and energy efficiency sector has so much potential for women empowerment, youth development and national growth.

 He added that “We barely had a cadre of local indigenous developers as most of the developers then, products and finance were not accessible to Nigerian developers”.